stereoplegic/structor/docs/working-with-code.md

 #### Component default models

-We already discussed in [Designing UI] chapter how Structor renders pages with components in its workspace.
+We already discussed in [Designing UI](https://github.com/ipselon/structor/blob/dev-05/docs/designing-ui.md#designing-ui) chapter how Structor renders pages with components in its workspace.
-And we mentioned in [A component model] section that there should be a model definition for each component in the library.
+And we mentioned in [A component model](https://github.com/ipselon/structor/blob/dev-05/docs/designing-ui.md#a-component-model) section that there should be a model definition for each component in the library.

-Such definitions or it's more accurate to say metadata files of component models are located in `.structor/defaults` folder.
+Such definitions, or it's more accurate to say metadata, of component models are located in `.structor/defaults` folder.
 Here we can find JSON files for each component accordingly.
 Models for namespaces are in nested folders.

 ```